 Even in the digital age, SMS marketing is a great way to reach customers and drive them online or in-store to make a purchase.
-It’s the perfect channel to increase conversions for B2C marketing campaigns.
+It’s easy to increase conversions with SMS marketing campaigns.

 Consumers of all ages have a mobile phone – very few of us leave the house without one.
 For this reason, SMS marketing has great engagement rates and is one of the most effective direct marketing channels.
 Some reports estimate the open rate of SMS messages are as high as 98 and 99% – significantly outstripping marketing emails, which have an open rate of about 32%.

-This makes SMS marketing a great place to focus efforts if you’ve seen a drop in engagement for your email messages.
+This makes SMS mobile marketing a great place to focus efforts if you’ve seen a drop in engagement for your email messages.
 SMS can be used to create a great customer experience through support messages, convenient password resets, and handy reminders.
 And due to its high engagement rates, it is also a great way to boost conversions (read the 8 point guide to SMS Marketing here for in-depth information).

-In 2016, 31% of sales were made on a mobile device – and this figure is growing – so whether you want to drive visitors to your ecommerce store or your local shop, here are five ways to use text message marketing to boost conversions.
+In 2016, 31% of sales were made on a mobile device – and this figure is growing – so whether you want to drive visitors to your ecommerce store or your local shop, here are five ways that you can increase conversions with SMS marketing.

 It makes sense to target customers based on their interactions with your brand – or even their lack of interaction.
 Triggered messages can help you build a relationship and foster loyalty with regular customers, but you can also use them to get them back.